Free to wander. Free to explore. We’ve reimagined every part of the People’s Collection. Except for the price.

 Visit your free North Carolina Museum of Art to experience a transformative reinstallation of the People’s Collection, offering a more dynamic experience of the arts for all through newly conceived thematic and interpretive galleries, major loans from North Carolina and from national and international museums, and new site-specific commissioned works alongside visitor favorites presented in new ways.

-The opening celebrations kick off Friday night, October 7, with the NC Artists Party, featuring music and dancing.
+The opening celebrations kicked off Friday night, October 7, with the NC Artists Party, featuring music and dancing.
 The Museum then welcomed community members to its free Saturday ReMixed Block Party, including artist-led gallery tours, family activities, music, dance, and poetry in the galleries, Monster Drawing Rally, and a Music at the Museum Festival.
 On Sunday the galleries were filled with jazz music, dance performances, and new works by artists Stacey Kirby, Elizabeth Alexander, and JP Jermaine Powell, plus a free lecture with collection artists Leonardo Drew and Ursula von Rydingsvard.

 The reimagined presentation broadens the representation, narratives, and media in the galleries.
 Visitors will be able to learn about national and global histories through works of art and better understand cultures that were and are diverse and interconnected.

 All themed galleries, detailed below, have introduction panels in English and Spanish.

 - Made in the Americas: This gallery bridges the collections of ancient America and American art and showcases the interconnectedness of the Americas, both hemispherically and with other parts of the world.
 The narratives emerging from artworks in this gallery emphasize how cross-cultural contact, global influences, and international encounters and exchange have defined American artistic production.